swaldhoer/native-lua/README.md

 But this does not allow a good platform and compiler independent way of building and testing `Lua`, especially testing is not that simple as it should be.
-Therefore this project trie a platform and compiler independent waf of building **and** testing `Lua`.
+Therefore this project tries a platform and compiler independent waf of building **and** testing `Lua`.

 ## How-To